martinrol/four-card-feature-section-master/README.md

 ## Installation - How to clone 🚀

 To install and run this project with ++git clone++ just type in your console and execute
-- Whit HTTPS
+- With HTTPS
 `https://github.com/mxrold/four-card-feature-section.git`
-- Whit SSH
+- With SSH
 `git@github.com:mxrold/four-card-feature-section.git`

 _Not sure how to clone a project? **[Check this](https://github.com/mxrold/how-to-clone-a-repository-in-github/blob/main/README.md)**_